Stromdahl/argel/README.md

 # Argel
-Argel or rgl is a graphics library for rust with the goal to be as dependency light as posible.
+Argel is a graphics library for rust with the goal to be as dependency light as posible.

 # Usage